mk-fg/python-onedrive/doc/api.md

         Well-known folder names (like "me/skydrive") don't seem to work here.

-        Folders cannot be copied, this is API limitation.
+        Folders cannot be copied; this is an API limitation.

     * move(obj\_id, folder\_id)